 - Third, run a moisture-rich conditioner through your hair before swimming.
 This also acts as a shield for the cuticles of your hair.

 - There are many varieties of shampoos that can remove chlorine and any metallic residue from you hair to prevent the green tint.
-We recommend this shampoo and conditioner by Aubrey Organics.
+We recommend this shampoo and conditioner.

 - Another way to strip the damaging chemicals from your hair is to rinse your hair with apple cider vinegar.